www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                 * [ ] Show all problem tables.
                 * [ ] Execute optimization via colloquium planning.
             * [ ] Implement proper user friendly error handling.
+                * [ ] Create central error handling guidelines or documentation via central interface, that handles everything error.
+                    * [ ] Consider always requiring a user.
+                    * [ ] Just support try catch of user errors for now, as this will be enough for a long time.
                 * [ ] Use user session in dem, in order to store all errors.
                 * [ ] Use multiple types of messages like errors and warnings.
                 * [ ] Define the subject of errors.
                 * [ ] Handle this like logging, but with a special address.
                 * [ ] Document why explicit error message handling is bad.
                 * [ ] Render all exception messages with a tree as common mark.
-    * [ ] Add example of sport lesson assignment as an editor page to the webserver.
-    * [ ] Document and attempt backwards compatibility for this language only.
-Note the relation to the stable system API.
     * [ ] Delete obsolete SolutionEditor and the corresponding users.
         * [ ] Delete `Query#constraintResult`.
-* [ ] Consider making NameDesc a FunctionCallDesc with only one argument, which simplifies the grammar and its parsing.
+* [x] Consider making NameDesc a FunctionCallDesc with only one argument, which simplifies the grammar and its parsing.
 * [ ] Document code editor.
     * [ ] Create a simple grammatic overview images.
         * [ ] 1 for Abstract Syntax